kubedb/docs/docs/guides/mariadb/concepts/mariadb/index.md

   - `uriSANs` (optional) is a list of URI Subject Alternative Names to be set in the Certificate.
   - `emailSANs` (optional) is a list of email Subject Alternative Names to be set in the Certificate.

-### spec.configSecret
+### spec.configuration

-`spec.configSecret` is an optional field that allows users to provide custom configuration for MariaDB.
+`spec.configuration` is an optional field that allows users to provide custom configuration for MariaDB.
 This field accepts a [`VolumeSource`](https://github.com/kubernetes/api/blob/release-1.11/core/v1/types.go#L47).

 ### spec.podTemplate